MinecraftPlayground/server-management-dashboard/docs/compose_concept.md

     image: dashboard:latest
     container_name: dashboard
     ports:
-      - "8080:80" # Dashboard UI port
+      # Dashboard UI port
+      - "8080:80"

     networks:
+      # Network for communication between the Minecraft servers and the dashboard.
       - dashboard_communication

     environment:
-      - SERVERS=server1:61000,server2:61000 # Question is, if this is the best way to "tell the UI what servers it can find/manage"...
+      # Name of the shared network for the communication between the Minecraft servers and the dashboard.
+      # We will use the Docker API to query all devices in that network, excluding self.
+      - NETWORK=dashboard_communication

+    volumes:
+      # Socket for accessing the Docker API.
+      - /var/run/docker.sock:/var/run/docker.sock:ro

 networks:
+  # Network for communication between the Minecraft servers and the dashboard.
   dashboard_communication:
     name: dashboard_communication
     external: true